nlp-yang/blog.penso.info/_drafts/improve-blog-visibility.md

 2. Make sure a byline containing your name appears on each page of your content (for example, "By Fabien Penso").
 3. Make sure your byline name matches the name on your Google+ profile.
-4. Verify you have an email address (such as foo@penso.info) on the same domain as your content.
+4. Verify you have an email address (such as foo@domain.com) on the same domain as your content.

 ### Clean HTML